john-maluki/Flatdango/README.md

 - Run this command to get the backend started: `json-server --watch db.json`
 - Test your server by visiting this route in the browser:` http://localhost:3000/films`

+## Running the application locally

+This application can be run on your local computer in a number of different ways.
+One method is to copy the complete path to `index.html` and paste it into the browser.

 ## Core Deliverables

 As a user, I can: - See the first movie's details, including its **poster, title, runtime,